HomeGuidesAPI ReferenceChangelog

 }

-You can tell from the response that we have defaulted to the most likely utility and tariff due to the "accuracy" value listed under "lseId" and the "customerLikelihood" listed under "tariffs".
-At this point, you can start running [Account Cost Calculations][account-cost-calculation-api-ref] and [Savings Analyses][sa-api-ref] and we’ll use the most likely tariff.
+At this point, you can start running Account Cost Calculations and Savings Analyses, and we’ll use the most likely tariff assumption.
 This is particularly useful for marketing situations where you don’t have a specific lead, or you don’t want to ask more detailed questions yet.

-• Their area has a Community Choice Aggregation (CCA) program
+• Their area has a Community Choice Aggregation (CCA) program.

-Search for Utilities via LSE endpoint
+Search for utilities with the LSE endpoint

-The easiest way to see what utilities are available for your customer is to search by address or zip code.
+The easiest way to see what utilities are available for your customer is to search by address or ZIP code.

 GET /rest/public/lses?zipCode=95462&country=US&residentialServiceTypes=ELECTRICITY

-... or if using an address string ...
+Or, if you are using an address string:

 GET /rest/public/lses?addressString=20480 Chapel Drive, Monte Rio, CA 95462&residentialServiceTypes=ELECTRICITY